There is a lot of debate over this one question: what do cats hunt for in the wild?

 - Spay and neuter your pets to prevent more cats from being born.

 - If you feed a colony of outdoor cats, you absolutely NEED to fix those cats.
 Do not feed them if you don’t plan on taking responsibility for them!

 - Trap-Neuter-Return is more than spay and neuter, it is finding homes for adoptable kittens and cats!
 Get those cats into loving homes!

 - If you have outdoor cats, do NOT feed birds, too!
 And if you feed birds, install cat deterrents around your yard!
-There are safe ones available that I’ll go over in another post.
+There are many humane ways to deter cats from your yard.

 - Do feed your neutered colony enough food.
 Don’t keep your barn cats half-starved to encourage them to hunt.
 They may hunt LESS when full, but they will still hunt those mice.

 This was a huge, long post, ladies (and cat daddies!)
-I hope I was able to educate you on cat hunting behavior and the effect it has, or the lack of actual proof!
+I hope I was able to educate you on cat hunting behavior and the effect it has or rather how much we don’t know!